nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

  7. Ruler and speed square
  8. Sander
  9. Planer (if needed)
+10. Clamps
+11. Wood glue
-10. Stain
+12. Stain
-11. Safety glasses and earmuffs
+13. Safety glasses and earmuffs

 How to